 When you play the Internal Arts of ancient China you will hear the term Cultivator used.
 I remember it seeming a very odd to use a gardening term for Meditation, Chi Gung, Hsing I, Pa Kua, Li Ho Pa Fa, and Da Cheng as well as in Northern Shaolin Kung fu.
 Over the years during the many hours of practicing these Arts it has become clearer.

-I was speaking to a community gardener the other day and we were speaking of starting a garden, he was telling me that before you plant it is a good Idea to cultivate the soil for a year, loosening the soil filling it with composted dirt, removing the weeds, all so that when you do finally plant the differing plants the soil will support growth and the plants will grow healthy and strong.
+I was speaking to a community gardener the other day and we were speaking of starting gardens, he was telling me that before you plant it is a good Idea to cultivate the soil for a year, loosening the soil filling it with composted dirt, removing the weeds, all so that when you do finally plant the differing plants the soil will support growth and the plants will grow healthy and strong.